michalboruch/API-proxy-server/README.md

 #### Usage:

-Add target domain to to environment variables as a `API_URL`.
+Add target domain to the environment variables as a `API_URL`.

 Server is runing on the `localhost:8000`.